cockroachlabs/open-sourced-interview-process/AdministrativeExercises.md

 ## **Title: Activity/Event Planning (1 hour)**

-- **Objective:** You will brainstorm 5 concepts for a company-wide summer event and plan one of those concepts in greater detail.
+- **Objective:** You will brainstorm and plan a company-wide celebration following a major milestone.

 - **Candidate Prep:** In order to successfully plan this event, keep in mind what you've learned about Cockroach Labs from your research and the interview process thus far.
 Consider what steps should be taken to ensure success before and during the event as well as what your event will accomplish for the company and your colleagues.